jgraettinger/blog/README.md

   * Shuffling a document on an extracted key
   * Mapping a document into another kind of document
-  * Combining or reducing two documents into one
+  * Combining or reducing multiple documents into one
   * Mapping a document, as well as *before* and *after* internal states, into other documents
   * Recursively shuffling, mapping, or reducing *those* documents in further, cascaded steps